 Curries are confusing.
-You see them in Indian food, you see them in Thai food, you see them powdered and in a jar in the spice aisle: the myriad of cultures and dishes which have adopted the name have made the concept a bit overwhelming.
+You see them in Indian food, you see them in Thai food, you see them powdered and in a jar in the spice aisle: the myriad cultures and dishes which have adopted the name have made the concept a bit overwhelming.
 Understanding the differences between red, yellow and green Thai curry seems overwhelming!

 So… what is it?
 What is it made with?
 And why do they taste different every time I order one?
 We will provide you with the basics of different curry to clarify the differences in curry definitions and, more importantly, in curry flavors.